alexa-samples/skill-sample-nodejs-the-foodie/instructions/7-cli.md

 4. Remember to re-deploy your skill and lambda function for your changes to take effect.

+     In ASK-cli

+     $ cp en-US.json  en-GB.json

 ## Supporting other English Regions

-1. $ cd   ```./models/'''
+1.
       Make new region model

      In ASK-cli

+2. ```./models/*.json```

      $ cp en-US.json  en-GB.json

-2. In ASK-cli force an update of above changes
+3. In ASK-cli force an update of above changes to Alexa development console

      $ cd ..